jeroenterheerdt/dutchdatadude/README.md

 # dutchdatadude.com code

-This respository contains all code samples as published on my blog http://www.dutchdatadude.com.
+This respository contains all code samples as published on blog http://www.dutchdatadude.com.